One-sixth/i-RevBackward/README.md

 # Dependent
 Currently I have only tested it in pytorch1.3.1 .

+# How it works
+TODO: Write when I have time...

 # How to test
 I used the cifar10 dataset for testing.